 Dr Gruffydd Jones, GP Principal and Joint Policy Lead PCRS-UK, says many patients will come in expecting antibiotics.
-The clinician should evaluate whether immediate antibiotics are needed (see box) and if not address their concerns and expectations, explain why an antibiotic will
+The clinician should evaluate whether immediate antibiotics are needed (see Box).
+If not needed, the clinician should address their concerns and expectations, explain why an antibiotic will not cure their symptoms and educate them that their condition will be self-limiting.